 The BTP faculty mentors understand the importance of a wide breadth of knowledge in today’s biotechnology industry, built through interfacing and collaborating with those in other disciplines.
 The BTP cross-disciplinary minor is one tool for achieving this breadth, helping trainees become more diversified in their expertise and more marketable in their careers.

 The cross-disciplinary minor is designed to expose BTP trainees whose research focuses on the biological sciences to the physical sciences and vice versa.
 To accomplish this, trainees, with guidance from their thesis advisors, select a BTP faculty mentor from the opposite focus to serve on their thesis committees as the minor advisor.
 The minor advisor helps organize the trainee’s minor degree coursework, complementing the required BTP coursework, including BTP Seminar, Responsible Conduct of Research, and Foundations in Biotechnology.
 The Foundations class comes with the unique opportunity to work in cross-disciplinary teams and develop a new approach to an important research problem or issue of their choosing.
 The teams research and develop a cross-disciplinary proposal either to request grant funding or develop a new commercial product, bolstering their experience in the field of biotechnology and furthering the proposal if it fits into their doctoral research.
+Courses for a cross-disciplinary minor with a biological emphasis or physical sciences emphasis are outlined below.

 Additionally, the minor includes a course on the ways to carry out rigorous and reproducible research.
 The topics of these courses cover the breadth of BTP research including structure determination and image analysis, systems biology, and statistics applied to biological problems.
+Courses that fulfill the rigorous and reproducible research requirement are outlined below.

 The BTP minor does not replace the trainee’s home department or graduate program’s minor requirement, but in some cases courses can be applied to both minors.

 “I can’t imagine my graduate experience without BTP.
 I’ve been exposed to so many new career paths, had a successful internship, and made great friends and future colleagues.
 I’ve gained broader perspective as a scientist, understanding how entrepreneurship and industry can play a role in my life even if I decide to pursue an academic career.
-With BTP Seminar and BTP coursework making dedicated time in my schedule for professional development and career planning, I’ve made significant strides in understanding what’s next for me. ” —Andrea K. Wegrzynowicz, current BTP trainee
+With BTP Seminar and BTP coursework making dedicated time in my schedule for professional development and career planning, I’ve made significant strides in understanding what’s next for me. ” —Andrea K. Wegrzynowicz, former BTP trainee

 Courses for Biological Emphasis Minor